JasonKEllis/BCITree/VisualWorkflow/ParkServiceAreas.md

-# Creating Park Service Area
+# Methodology Behind Creating Park Service Area

 #### In creating the park service areas, we first needed to add park vertices as entrances:
 ![Comparison](/Photos/ParkVertices.png)